deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 ***Owen Powell***

-“So…what am I going to be doing?”
+"So…what am I going to be doing?"
 Adam was asking, as Powell entered the gym.
-Legsy hadn’t, as predicted, been happy about giving Adam a ‘*taster*’, but the young man was persuasive and knew his own mind.
+Legsy hadn’t, as predicted, been happy about giving Adam a '*taster*’, but the young man was persuasive and knew his own mind.

 The sergeant just picked up the rucksack that had been leaning against the wall behind him, hoisting it easily in one hand.
-“You’re going to run around the gym wearing this.” he said.
+"You’re going to run around the gym wearing this." he said.

-“Okay…” Adam turned around.
-“How heavy is—*oof!*”
+"Okay…" Adam turned around.
+"How heavy is—*oof!"*

-“Do up that one around your waist…and that one across your chest.
-Pull ‘em tight…no, tighter than that, come on!
-There you are.”
+"Do up that one around your waist…and that one across your chest.
+Pull 'em tight…no, tighter than that, come on!
+There you are."
 Legsy instructed, until the pack was strapped tight to Adam’s body.
 He gave it an experimental shake, yanking the teenager around.
-“Good?”
+"Good?"

 Adam nodded, though his expression had an edge of trepidation to it now.
-“Good.”
+"Good."

-“…Well, what are you waiting for then?”
+"…Well, what are you waiting for then?"
 Legsy demanded.
-Adam made an ‘*oh, right*’ face and set off at a jog.
+Adam made an '*oh, right*’ face and set off at a jog.

-“Is that what you call running?”
+"Is that what you call running?"
 Legsy shouted after him.
-“Come on, you’re here to *train*, boyo!”
+"Come on, you’re here to *train*, boyo!"

 Adam nodded and gained some speed.

-“*Your crippled old man runs faster than that, come on!*” Legsy spurred him.
+"*Your crippled old man runs faster than that, come on!"* Legsy spurred him.
 Powell ambled across the gym as the kid found his third gear and started to actually run round the gym.

-“*That bag won’t get lighter if you slow down, pal!*” Legsy called, then noticed his commanding officer and stood to attention.
-“Captain.”
+"*That bag won’t get lighter if you slow down, pal!"* Legsy called, then noticed his commanding officer and stood to attention.
+"Captain."

-“Not a bad start.”
+"Not a bad start."
 Powell observed, waving at him to stand easy.
 Adam was in athletic shape at least.
 He wasn’t a fast runner, and probably never would be, but after a little encouragement he was doing a pace that should at least spare him the indignity of being the slowest trainee when he got to basic.

-“Don’t let him hear you say that, sir.”
-Legsy admonished him, then raised his voice again. “*You’ll have to bloody SHAVE by the time you’re done at this rate, come on!*”
+"Don’t let him hear you say that, sir."
+Legsy admonished him, then raised his voice again. "*You’ll have to bloody SHAVE by the time you’re done at this rate, come on!"*

-“How heavy *is* that bag, anyway?”
+"How heavy *is* that bag, anyway?"

-“Fifteen kilos.”
+"Fifteen kilos."
 Legsy said.

-“You’re starting the kid out on tab weight?”
+"You’re starting the kid out on tab weight?"

-“If he’s going for PJ, sir…*faster boyo, come on!*…then fuck aye I’m starting him there.”
+"If he’s going for PJ, sir…*faster boyo, come on!*…then fuck aye I’m starting him there."
 Legsy told him.
-“Besides, he’s stronger than he looks.”
+"Besides, he’s stronger than he looks."

 Powell watched Adam piston along, already drenched in sweat and red as a forge.
-“You know training better than me.” he conceded.
+"You know training better than me." he conceded.

 He lurked against the wall and watched as Legsy cajoled, spurred and berated Adam into keeping up the pace, verbally goading the boy to keep